meilisearch/documentation/learn/cookbooks/qovery.md

 # Deploy a Meilisearch instance on Qovery

-[Qovery](https://www.qovery.com) is a fully-managed cloud platform that runs on your AWS, Digital Ocean and Scaleway account where you can host static sites, backend APIs, databases, cron jobs, and all your other apps in one place.
+[Qovery](https://www.qovery.com) is a fully-managed cloud platform that runs on your AWS, DigitalOcean, or Scaleway account where you can host static sites, backend APIs, databases, cron jobs, and all your other apps in one place.

 Qovery provides **free hosting** for individual developers and includes the following features: